No-fly drone warning ahead of TT races

 The Civil Aviation Administration (CAA) said bans around the Mountain circuit and 1000m (3280ft) beyond will be in place during the daily road closures.

-The TT races, which take place between 26 May and 6 June, see riders compete at speeds of 200mph on closed roads.
+The TT races, which take place between 26 May to 9 June, see riders compete at speeds of 200mph on closed roads.

 CAA Director Colin Gill said drones pose a "serious distraction".